WDI-SEA/react-development-course-materials/04-APIs and Heroku/04-fetch-lecture.md

 **Talking points**:

-- We can now tell our component to fetch a Shakespeare poem and then set it to our state.
+- We can now tell our component to fetch a Shakespeare poem and set it to our state.
 We do this by adding the `fetch()` call inside of `componentDidMount()`.

 - Calling `setState` then triggers a re-`render` inside our component.